Home Contents Index Member Center Download Collect! Users Help

 Is it a Major or Minor Upgrade?
 You need to know whether you are upgrading to a MAJOR RELEASE CHANGE, or upgrading within the SAME VERSION.

-Upgrading from a Collect!
-Version 8, Version 10 or Version 11 database is a major upgrade.
-Upgrading from a recent build of CV11 may be only a minor upgrade.
+Upgrading from any of version CV8, CV10 or early CV11 databases to a current shipping version in CV11 is a major upgrade.
+Upgrading from a more recent release of CV11 may be only a minor upgrade (One Click patch).

 A major version upgrade may require some in-depth scrutiny of data after the upgrade.
 Perhaps features not available in the older release may affect the financials of a debtor.
 Or, maybe you will have to review the reports to verify that they still print as they used to.
 For these reasons, you must figure on more time for testing and verifying when you are doing a major upgrade.